 For what you get out of the box, the PSA PX9 is hard to beat.
 The finish on the upper and lower receivers is not the smoothest I have seen, but it’s not terrible.
 The upper is slightly rougher than the lower.
 The lower has that matte finish that looks like it is one birthday away from starting to shine.

 I upgraded the original stabilizing brace on my PX9 with an SB Tactical SB4 brace, a Strike Industries charging handle and a 3” KAK flash can on the muzzle.
 A Crimson Trace red dot and some backup iron sights have made this low-budget PCC one of the best and most used guns I have (regardless of the price point).
-And that’s why we’re adding it to our best pistol caliber carbine lineup.
+Unfortunately, it recently got bumped from our best pistol caliber carbine lineup.

 PSA AR9 Pros and Cons